 The cost of the courts shall be shared equally by each team.

 (i) Teams will consist of four players seeded according to ability 1 to 4 and a reserve seeded number 5.
-Prior to the state quarter finals the team order must be submitted to the regional squash convener.
-Any changes to the order from the quarter finals onwards, must be submitted to and ratified by the CHS Squash convener, prior to the schools next match.
+Prior to the state quarter finals, the team order must be submitted to the association convener.
+Any changes to the order from the quarter finals onwards, must be submitted to and ratified by the state convener, prior to the schools next match.

 (iv) In the case of a draw on points, then one game from each rubber will be replayed and the decision taken on the new game or point score.